iCon Developer Guide

 Use case ends.

-Use Case: UC5 - List all persons
+Use Case: UC6 - Clear all data

 MSS

-1. User requests to clear all persons
+1. User requests to clear all data

-2. iCon clears all persons
+2. iCon clears all data

 Use case ends.